evidence-dev/evidence/sites/docs/docs/walkthroughs/installation.md

 If any of the steps above are out of date, you can check out the npm website for current details: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

-Please let us know if any of these steps don't work so we can update these docs and help others who will run into the same issues!
+Please let us know if any of these steps don't work so we can update these docs and help others who will run into the same issues.
 You can let us know [on Slack](/community) or by emailing <support@evidence.dev>.
 :::

 ## Create an Evidence Project